JohanYe/VF-Net/README.md

 tensorboard=2.16
 setuptools==59.5.0
 ```
-Metrics are an updated version of [SetVAE's metrics](https://github.com/jw9730/setvae) for python 3.9.
+Metrics are an updated version of [SetVAE's metrics](https://github.com/jw9730/setvae) for python 3.9 (for other versions, simply edit line 77-78 in the MakeFile).
 Install them via:

 ```
 bash ./install.sh